 Administer and monitor medicines and intravenous therapy

-Implement and monitor care for a person with diabetes
+Contribute to nursing care of a person with diabetes

 Research and apply evidence to practice